amandalchang/dsa/assignments/assignment7/LempelZivWriteup.md

 ## Lempel-Ziv Compression Benchmarking
-My implementation of Lempel-Ziv compression is as a string compression algorithm that exploits repetitiveness from its input string.
-The more times a substring is encountered, the more of it the algorithm will save until entire commmonly occurring substrings become associated with single integers within a generated codebook.
+My implementation of Lempel-Ziv compression is a string compression algorithm that exploits repetitiveness.
+The more times a substring is encountered, the more of it the algorithm will save until progressively larger commonly occurring substrings become associated with single integers within a generated codebook.

 It would therefore follow that the more repetitive a string is, the more